Queer (song): Release

-On August 14, 1995, Almo Sounds serviced "Queer" to alternative radio in the United States, the day before Garbage hit record stores.
+In August 1995, Almo Sounds serviced "Queer" to alternative radio in the United States.
 After four weeks, sixty alternative stations were playing "Queer" on the air, enabling it to debut on the Modern Rock Tracks chart at number 30 and the Hot 100 Airplay chart at number 62.
 A week later, Garbage debuted on the Billboard 200 at number 193, while "Queer" peaked at number 57 on the airplay chart.
 "Queer" was then serviced to Top 40 radio stations on October 31, ahead of the bands first ever live dates.
 In its first week, "Queer" was added to fifteen Top 40 playlists and a further fifteen a week later.
 On alternative radio, now with an average of 1,500 plays a week, "Queer" peaked at number 12 after nine weeks on air; at Top 40, the song was airing more modestly.
 On November 11, remixes of "Queer" by Adrian Sherwood and Rabbit in the Moon were pressed to 12" vinyl and distributed to dance clubs.
 The fourteen week chart-run of "Queer" at alternative ultimately extended into December.

 On October 23, 1995, "Queer" was issued as the band's second single in Australia and New Zealand.
 The band's Australian distributor White Label issued a three-track CD single and cassette single backed with two new tracks, "Girl Don't Come" and "Sleep", which had been recorded for the recent UK release of "Only Happy When It Rains".
 "Queer" peaked at number 55 in Australia, spending twelve weeks on the ARIA singles chart.
 In New Zealand, "Queer" debuted on the RIANZ singles chart at number 45 at the start of November, rising three weeks later to a peak position of number 37.

 Initially, Mushroom Records had scheduled "Queer" to be the lead single for the UK release of the debut album Garbage, matching the international single release strategy.
 At last minute, it was decided to release "Only Happy When It Rains" upfront of the album, with "Queer" rescheduled to later in 1995 to coincide with the band's first UK live show.
 "Queer" was quickly picked up by radio, and was B-listed by Radio One, whose breakfast slot DJ Chris Evans championed it as his "Single of the Week", and playlisted by Virgin Radio.
 "Queer" reached number 35 on the airplay chart.
 Mushroom issued the single on a limited edition specially packaged 7-inch vinyl and a gold-pressed and silver-pressed CD single set on November 20, 1995.
 Each CD single was backed with a newly recorded track—"Trip My Wire" on the first and a cover version of The Jam's "Butterfly Collector" on the second.
 Four remixes of the title track were spread out across the CDs, with one also appearing on the flipside of the vinyl.